inverseLorentz/one-bit-music/README.md

 # one-bit-music
-Program to create one-bit music from text files (may sound strange on some speakers/headphones).
+Program to create one-bit music from text files.
 Does not support duty cycles other than 50% yet.

 ## Use
 Run the python file `onebit.py` and then run